HPSCIL/cuFSDAF/README.md

 Overview
 ========
-Historical remote sensed images have either lower spatial resolution or lower temporal resolution limited by hardware technology and atmospheric conditions.
-Spatiotemporal data fusion algorithms provide feasible ways to produce historical images with both high spatial resolution and high temporal resolution.
-The Flexible Spatiotemporal DAta Fusion (FSDAF) developed by Zhu et al. (2016) is a  spatiotemporal data fusion algorithm suitable for heterogeneous landscapes and captures land cover changes.
-However, the extensive computational complexity of FSDAF prevents it from being applied in mass production.
-Besides, the domain-decomposition strategy of FSDAF causes accuracy loss at the edges of sub-domains due to insufficient consideration of edge effects.
+Spatiotemporal data fusion is a cost-effective way to produce remote sensing images with high spatial and temporal resolutions using multi-source images.
+Using spectral unmixing analysis and thin plate spline (TPS) interpolation, the Flexible Spatiotemporal DAta Fusion (FSDAF) algorithm is suitable for heterogeneous landscapes and capable of capturing abrupt landcover changes.
+However, the extensive computational complexity of FSDAF prevents its use in large-scale applications and mass production.
+In addition, the domain decomposition strategy of FSDAF causes accuracy loss at the edges of sub-domains due to the insufficient consideration of edge effects.
+In this study, an enhanced FSDAF (cuFSDAF) is proposed to address these problems, and includes three main improvements: (1) The TPS interpolator is replaced by a modified inverse distance weighted interpolator to reduce computational complexity.
+(2) The algorithm is parallelized based on Compute Unified Device Architecture (CUDA), a widely used parallel computing framework for graphics processing units (GPUs).
+(3) An adaptive domain decomposition method is proposed to improve the fusion accuracy at the edges of sub-domains, and to enable GPUs with varying computing capacities to deal with datasets of any size.
+Experiments showed that, while maintaining accuracy, cuFSDAF reduced computing time significantly and achieved speed-ups of 115.2–133.9 over the IDL-implemented FSDAF, and speed-ups of 75.5–81.8 over the C++-implemented FSDAF. cuFSDAF is capable of efficiently producing fused images with both high spatial and temporal resolutions to support applications for large-scale and long-term land surface dynamics.

-To overcome the computational barrier and modify the accuracy loss, we designed and implemented an enhanced FSDAF algorithm parallelized using GPUs, named cuFSDAF.
-Compared with FSDAF, cuFSDAF greatly reduced the computing time while maintaining the accuracy.
-Experiments showed that cuFSDAF achieved a speedup of 27.8 using a Nvidia Geforce 1050 (Notebook) GPU compared with a sequential C++ FSDAF algorithm running on an Intel Core I5-7400 CPU.

 Key features of cuFSDAF:
 ========
 + Requires only one pair of Coarse-Fine images
 + Decomposes input images adaptively when the size of images exceeds the GPU’s memory
++ Proposes a modified IDW interpolator for cuFSDAF
++ Improves fusion accuracy at the edges of sub-domains
 + Supports a wide range of CUDA-enabled GPUs (https://developer.nvidia.com/cuda-gpus)
 + Supports a wide range of image formats (see http://gdal.org/formats_list.html)
 + Supports both Windows and Linux/Unix operating systems